Car insurance buying guide: What young drivers need to know

 If you’re in New South Wales or Queensland, you need to buy CTP Insurance separately before registering your car.
 In South Australia, you nominate your preferred CTP insurer as part of the rego process.

-In the ACT, you need to arrange Motor Accident Injuries (MAI) Insurance.
+In the Australian Capital Territory, you need to arrange Motor Accident Injuries (MAI) Insurance.
 It’s similar to CTP, but covers everyone injured in an accident, regardless of who’s at fault.

 Some states will not cover injuries of at fault drivers.
 You can find out more through your local traffic authority:

 - Australian Capital Territory